elsonwu/jing-lang/HOW_IT_WORKS.md

-# How JiLang Works: A Beginner's Guide to Language Implementation
+# How Jing Works: A Beginner's Guide to Language Implementation

-This guide explains how JiLang works internally, step by step, for people who have never implemented a programming language before.
+This guide explains how Jing works internally, step by step, for people who have never implemented a programming language before.

 ## The Big Picture: From Text to Execution